Site icon Just Add Color

 A mother embarks on a perilous quest to rescue her son from a demonic children’s show host who is kidnapping kids.

-Julian’ Review:
+Julian’ review:

-Set in Pennsylvania 1993, Emanuel Crockett aka Mr. Crockett (Elvis Nolasco) continues his rampage against parents who treat their kids wrong, taking them to his dimension.
-Meanwhile, newly widowed single mother Summer (Jerrika Hinton), tries to figure out how to parent her son Major (Ayden Gavin) as her annoyance grows weary.
-That is until a strange mailbox containing a VHS copy of ‘Mr. Crockett’s World’ shows up at her doorstep.
-The two have a bitter falling out prompting Crockett himself to take Major away.
-Partnered with Eddie (Alex Akpobome) and Rhonda (Kristolyn Lloyd) both of whom Crockett has stolen their kids, She is willing to risk her life to get her son and all of the kids back from a madman whose real-life grievances have fueled his rage and hatred.
+Set in Pennsylvania 1993, Emanuel Crocket aka Mr. Crocket (Nolasco) continues his rampage against parents who treat their kids wrong, taking them to his dimension.
+Meanwhile, newly widowed single mother Summer (Hinton), tries to figure out how to parent her son Major (Gavin) as her annoyance grows weary.
+That is until a strange mailbox containing a VHS copy of Mr. Crocket’s World shows up at her doorstep.

 Nolasco was the standout for the movie as the titular villain.
-He brings a manic, charming (in a twisted way), and sinister personality to Mr. Crockett.
+He brings a manic, charming (in a twisted way), and sinister personality to Mr. Crocket.
 He’s like a disturbed man who wanted to be a father, but never truly learned how to be a responsible adult.
 I’m not going to spoil why he became the person he is, but it shows that he has missed important development stages in his life that have made him terrifying.

 Image via IMDb/Hulu/Disney

 Lloyd’s Rhonda was fine in the movie.
-Her character is the person who knows about Crockett’s motive due to her child being taken.
+Her character is the person who knows about Crocket’s motive due to her child being taken.
 She is the infodump needed to carry the plot forward and give the reason behind it all.
 Akpobome gave a good performance, but his character left me baffled as to how in the third act his personality changed.
 For him to be a good guy to all of a sudden turn slightly manic as Crockett for his reasons to see him.

-Hulu’s Mr. Crockett is a decent film for those who loved Candyman or It (both the 1990 miniseries and the 2017 Warner Bros reboot series of films).
-It leaves a message for adults to be better parents to their kids.
-And look up to kinder people in children’s shows like Mister Rogers’ Neighborhood or Sesame Street who teach kids and people the values of life.
-I’m hoping it does get a sequel because it seems as though Mr. Crockett is not ready to let go yet.
-And pray he doesn’t show up on your television screen coming after your kids.
+Mr. Crocket is a decent film for those who loved Candyman or It and its various iterations.
+It leaves a message for adults to be better parents to their kids and to look up to kinder people in children’s shows like Mister Rogers’ Neighborhood or Sesame Street.
+Unlike Mr. Crocket, those shows’ protagonists actually teach kids and people the values of life.

 Image via IMDb/Hulu/Disney